Seeing Beyond Bricklyn’s Borders

 Bricklyn Chief Scientist Mike Strassbrick last year put together an expert team to try to finally explain this phenomenon.
 Team members included such reputed figures as Chief Cosmologist O’Neal DeGas Brickson; Principal Psychologist Pritchard Tiler Stein, along with scientists in fields as varied as photonics, holography, and structural mechanics.

 The team honed in on a theory that would at least piece together one part of the puzzle: It posits that a giant unseen (at least to LEGO eyes) concave structure wraps around Bricklyn, essentially precluding a view beyond the structure itself.
-LEGO brains seem to be wired to accept this, finding as real the fact that, for example, the South side of Bricklyn simply ends six studs beyond the railroad tracks.
+LEGO brains seem to be wired to accept this.

 Psychologist Tiler Stein points to recent research by psychologists on visual perception and concavity.
 As an article in NeuroImage notes: